'An Anglo Saxon Theme!

 Just click on the recipe to see download

 Later on, the Pope sent a monk called Augustine to England to convert the population to Christianity.
-He landed in Kent and managed to convert the first King Ethelbert of Kent.
+He landed in Kent and managed to convert King Ethelbert of Kent.

 Augustine became a bishop and built the first cathedral in Britain at Canterbury.